Pensions run on data, and it's vital to make sure that data is robust enough to trust with people's futures.

 The company was one of the early adopters of the UK Government's central register of deaths, helping financial firms identify when customers had passed away and prevent payments continuing indefinitely.

-In pensions, even that basic question - whether a member is alive and contactable - becomes complex as records age and people move.
+In pensions, even that basic question becomes complex as records age and people move.

 Mortality Manifest has since evolved from mortality screening to a broader data quality partner for schemes and providers.

-Sam explains that they now support address tracing, beneficiary identification, and the particularly difficult challenge of overseas pensioners whose records no longer align with UK data sources.
+Its work now includes address tracing, beneficiary identification, and the particularly difficult challenge of overseas pensioners whose records no longer align with UK data sources.

 "Essentially, we provide a range of automated data solutions to give financial institutions confidence in their data."

-When Mortality Manifest reviews member files that have not been actively maintained, they expect a significant proportion to contain errors.
+When Mortality Manifest reviews member files that have not been actively maintained, it expects a significant proportion to contain errors.

 These can include out-of-date addresses, missing identification details, or members who have sadly died but remain marked as active.